wvissers/openhab2-bindings-alarmclock/README.md

 ## Channels

 The channels can be retrieved from the Paper UI after configuring.
-They include:

-Todo:
+They should be reasonably self-explaining.

 ## Full Example